mbogh/TryJSON/README.md

 Morten Bøgh, morten@justabeech.com

-99.999% of the initial code has been written by [Jason Larsen](@jarsen) - [Protocol Oriented JSON in Swift](http://jasonlarsen.me/2015/10/16/no-magic-json-pt3.html)
+99.999% of the initial code has been written by @jarsen - [Protocol Oriented JSON in Swift](http://jasonlarsen.me/2015/10/16/no-magic-json-pt3.html)

 ## License